mortara/Image-converter-extensions/README.md

 # Image converter extensions

-A collection of extension-methods to convert images between different library formats.
-As i am using SkiaSharp mostly, these extensions are mostly build around SkiaSharps SKImage class.
+A collection of quick&dirty extension-methods to convert images between different library formats.
+As i am using SkiaSharp primary, these extensions are mostly build around SkiaSharps SKImage class.

 Currently supported:
  - SKImage <-> IMagickImage